michelrosettaa/FlowAi/replit.md

 Refraim AI is an AI-powered productivity platform built with Next.js, designed to help users manage tasks, schedules, and emails efficiently.
 It leverages OpenAI's API for intelligent planning, email assistance, and motivational mentoring, aiming to automate routine work and protect deep focus time.
 The platform integrates with Google services (Gmail, Calendar) and uses a PostgreSQL database, deployed on Replit.
 Its core purpose is to enhance personal and professional efficiency by providing a comprehensive suite of AI-driven tools.

 ## Recent Work (Nov 16, 2025)
-**Authentication Finalization**: After multiple attempts to implement passwordless email authentication, the decision was made to use OAuth-only authentication for reliability and industry-standard security.
+**Authentication Streamlined for Launch**: Simplified to email + Google OAuth only.
+Microsoft and Apple providers removed for focused MVP launch.

-**Current State**: Clean OAuth authentication (Google/Microsoft/Apple) working perfectly.
-Login page presents three professional OAuth buttons for user sign-in.
+**Current State**: Login page features email input (passwordless via Credentials provider) and Google OAuth button.
+Ready for production launch with 15 testers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.